MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/create-a-flight-submission.md

 author: mcleanbyron
 ms.assetid: CD866083-EB7F-4389-A907-FC43DC2FCB5E
 description: Use this method in the Windows Store submission API to create a new package flight submission for an app that is registered to your Windows Dev Center account.
-title: Create a package flight submission using the Windows Store submission API ms.author: mcleans ms.date: 02/08/2017 ms.topic: article
+title: Create a package flight submission ms.author: mcleans ms.date: 02/08/2017 ms.topic: article